sparksammy/CallieNaps_Blue/README.md

 ## What about Windows 10?
 If someone forked it, replaced the bypass code with this: https://github.com/sparksammy/ReturnCheck and compiled/linked it in Visual Studio as a DLL, maybe.

+## What's the point of the RetCheck/Bypass code?
+Just in case ROBLOX EVER DOES obtain a port of VMProtect to Mac (which means VMProtect creators could port it to Linux pretty easily but to my understanding that's why ROBLOX doesn't have a Linux port, besides lack of market share and other stuff.)
+I would be ready.